ip4-team/ionwatcherbot/README.md

 A. Yes.
 Every command received by the bot, whether accepted or not by the bot, is stored in the logfile along with the username that issued it (`IonWatcher.log`).

 **7 .
 Can I Delete the logfile and the saved images/PDFs?**
 A .
 Yes, but please do not delete the `download` directory.
+The early alpha version expects it to be there.